 Assessment of General Education/Core Curriculum

-By the end of the 2021-22 academic year, the Core Curriculum Committee will establish newly revised learning outcomes for each key element of the Core, accompanied by a curriculum map and assessment plan built on a 3-year cycle for implementation and progression.
+During the 2021-22 academic year, the Core Curriculum Committee will establish newly revised learning outcomes for each key element of the Core, accompanied by an assessment plan built on a 5-year cycle for implementation and evaluation.

 Assessment within the Major

 All programs assess student learning via designated program-level learning outcomes.
 Programs submit annual reports that summarize student learning goals, assessment strategies, and actions taken as a result of assessment findings.
 This information is used by departments to modify curricula to best support successful student learning and to contribute to the seven-year program review process.

 Access the annual program assessment survey below.
 If you have questions about the survey or the goals of assessment reporting, please contact email@example.com.